ngawang57/gdc-training-1/kubernetes/docs/05-bootstrap-cluster.md

-# Bootstrapping Control Plane Nodes
+# Bootstrapping the Cluster

-We will use `kubeadm` to initialize the cluster.
+We will use `kubeadm` to bootstrap the cluster.
 We will not use Ansible here.

 ## First Control Plane Node
 Login to one of the control plane nodes using SSH: